nrj/objective-curl/README.md

     NSArray *filesToUpload = [[NSArray alloc] initWithObjects:@"/path/to/musicfile.mp3",
                                                               @"/path/to/directory",
                                                               @"/path/to/moviefile.avi", NULL];
-    // start the upload
+    // kick off the upload on a background thread
     [ftp uploadFilesAndDirectories:filesToUpload toHost:@"localhost" directory:@"~/tmp"];

-    // SFTP can be used in the same way
+    // SFTP is simply a subclass of FTP and could be used in the exact same way

 ## License
 Copyright (c) 2009 Nick Jensen